nikodittmar/SwiftWeb/README.md

 ## 🚀 Performance

-Tested on 12 core Apple M2 Pro with 16 GB of memory.
+Tested on 12 core Apple M2 Pro with 16 GB of memory using [wrk](https://github.com/wg/wrk).

 ### Happy Path